-(1) Participation (10%) - This class is designed to be highly interactive.
+(1) BD and AD students: Participation (10%) - This class is designed to be highly interactive.
 In addition to participating in the regular activity of the class, including the reading of the required texts, students are expected to contribute to in-class discussions and group work.
-A rubric for participation assessment is found at the end of this syllabus.
+A rubric for participation assessment is found In the Marking Rubrics Module on Quercus.

-(2) Reflection on Hauerwas sermon (15%; due on Quercus by 11:59 on Tuesday, May 7, 2024).
+(2) BD and AD students: Reflection on Hauerwas sermon (15% for BD students; 20% for AD students; due on Quercus by 8:00 am ET Thursday September 18, 2025).
 Read the sermon by Hauerwas entitled "King Jesus."
 In no more than 2 pages (double-spaced, typed, 12-point Times New Roman, 1" margins) reflect thoughtfully on his sermon idea that Jesus's kingship calls the church to be a "sign for the world that we are not condemned to live violently" (p.
 207).
-You might interact with various aspects of the sermon, considering them in light of the course materials, and/or reflect on the sermon's message in today's world.
+You might interact with various aspects of the sermon, and/or reflect on the sermon's message in today's world.
 Be sure to engage where/how you (dis)agree with Hauerwas.